Cartographica Neerlandica Background for Ortelius Map No. 233

 References: A. Hernando "The contribution of Ortelius' Theatrum to the Geographical Knowledge of Spain. p.
 239-262 in Van den Broecke, van der Krogt & Meurer (eds.)
 "Abraham Ortelius and the First Atlas, 1998, HES Publishers.

-Remarks: Surprisingly, this view, which is dated at 1591, does not appear in the Parergon sections of the 1592 and 1595 Latin editions, but only appears in 1601.
+Remarks: Surprisingly, this view, which is dated as made in 1591, does not appear in the Parergon sections of the 1592, 1595 & 1601 Latin editions, but appears for the first time as late as 1603.

-The building of the Esorial, which was begun in 1563 and completed in 1584, commemorates Philip's battle at St. Quentin in Northern France which took place on August 10, 1557. the name day of Saint Laurentius, to whom this building is dedicated.
-The laudatory poem below the view was written by Michael vander Hagen, a friend of Ortelius [see Hessels letter 375, Album Amicorum f.
+The building of the Escorial, which was begun in 1563 and completed in 1584, commemorates Philips battle at St. Quentin in Northern France which took place on August 10, 1557, the name day of Saint Laurentius, to whom this building is dedicated.
+The laudatory poem below the view was written by Michael van der Hagen, a friend of Ortelius [see Hessels letter 375, Album Amicorum f.
 20] who lived from 1531 to 1605.
 He was treasurer of the court of archdukes of Albert and Isabelle.

-Close copies of this view were made by Braun and Hogenberg and Janssonius.
-The copperplate used for this view has been preserved to the present day in the Plantin-Moretus museum in Antwerp.
+A close copy of this view was made by Braun and Hogenberg in 1617 with different text.
+The copperplate used for the present view has been preserved to the present day in the Plantin-Moretus museum in Antwerp.

 Text